bclee2/get-and-clean-data/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

+Units of measurements: (I looked everywhere for information on units but had no luck.
+There is some sort of normalization being done.
+It sounds like rebasing the numbers, but again it isn't very clear.
+See below) Features are normalized and bounded within [-1,1]

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean